-Black holes are generally defined as "a place in space where gravity pulls so much that even light cannot get out.
-The gravity is so strong because [the] matter has been squeezed into a tiny space." - NASA.
+Black holes can be defined, according to NASA, as "a place in space where gravity pulls so much that even light cannot get out.
+The gravity is so strong because matter has been squeezed into a tiny space."

-As light is unable to escape the hole's gravity it appears completely black - hence the name.
-Black holes can, however, be 'seen' with some special analysis of data collected from a wide range of telescopes (more on this later).
+As light is unable to escape the black hole's gravity, it appears completely black - hence the name.
+Black holes can, however, be "seen" with some special analysis of data collected from a wide range of telescopes (more on this later).

-How are black holes made and what different kinds of them are there?
+How are black holes made of, and what different kinds of them are there?

 - Intermediate black holes

 Current theories suggest that small, or miniature, black holes (some as small as an atom) probably formed in the earliest moments of the universe.
 These tiny black holes are, to date, purely theoretical, and it is theorized that most of them may have already evaporated.
 These tiny black holes are thought to have masses of hundreds of solar masses or less.